e-number/e-number/README.md

-- 👋 Hi, I’m Dmitriy
+- Hi, I’m Dmitriy
-- 👀 I’m interested in Java programming
+- I’m interested in Java programming
-- 🌱 I’m currently learning Spring framework
+- Currently learning Spring framework
-- 📫 How to reach me : eggnom@yandex.ru
+- How to reach me : eggnom@yandex.ru

 <!---
 e-number/e-number is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.